fluffydolphin/nota-RAT/README.md

 * * Sends a file from the files directory in the victom's CWD directory.
 * /getfile
 * * Gets a file from the victim's CWD and puts it into the files directory.
-* /getwifi
-* * Gets SSIDs and security keys from victim's PC.
 * /config
 * * Allows you to change the config file
 * /clear